CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 21 NCAC 39 .1005 ON-SITE WASTEWATER SYSTEM COMPONENTS

-(a) When inspecting an on-site wastewater system the inspector shall inspect and describe the following in a report as set forth in Rule .1002 of this Chapter:
+(a) When inspecting an on-site wastewater system, the point-of-sale inspector shall inspect and describe the following in a report as set forth in Rule .1002 of this Chapter:

 (1) any part of the system located more than five feet from the primary structure that is part of the operations permit;